The Robens Sunstone 120 is a well-insulated and comfortable self-inflating mat that does actually self inflate.

-Robens has designed a new manufacturing technique so that the sides are made with a non-stretchable fabric.
+Robens has designed a new manufacturing technique to make the sides with a non-stretchable fabric.
 This has not been possible until now.

-This means that the Robens Sunstone requires less air to make it rigid than regular large SIMs.
+This means the Robens Sunstone requires less air to make it rigid than regular large SIMs.

 Replacing more foam with air didn't make the bag any less comfortable when I tried it, nor has it reduced its insulation rating.

-The Robens Sunstone 120 has been verified to an R-Value of 6.8.
+The Robens Sunstone 120 has been verified to have an R-Value of 6.8.
 What does that mean?
 Well, insulation from -30°C!
-I don’t expect I’ll be camping in the UK if the ground reached that temperature 😉
+I don't expect I'll be camping in the UK if the ground reaches that temperature ;-)

-Needless to say, this will provide comfort and warmth for camping, and remember, a common reason for waking cold in the night is that there isn’t sufficient insulation underneath.
+This will provide comfort and warmth for camping, and remember, a common reason for waking cold at night is that there isn't sufficient insulation underneath.
 The Robens Sunstone 120 will prevent that.

-So if this packs small yet is still comfortable and well insulated, does it manage to pass the self-inflation test?
+So if this pack is small yet still comfortable and well-insulated, does it pass the self-inflation test?

 Well, the answer is yes!
 I am extremely impressed at how easily this mat inflates itself.

-OK, you might want to blow a little more air in if you want the mat firmer, but most of the work has been done for you.
+If you want the mat firmer, you might want to blow a little more air in, but most of the work has been done for you.

 It's also quick and easy to deflate, especially with the Robens Peak Valve, which can let air in and out quickly.